 Is medical consult advised?

-- If patient/client has oral and/or reproductive/systemic manifestations suggestive of an STI, refer to primary care provider (e.g., physician or nurse practitioner) for follow-up and diagnosis (e.g., visual inspection, biopsy, etc., for HPV infection).
-In the case of oral condylomata acuminata, lesions may require surgical excision, chemical treatment, or laser ablation.
-Instruct patient/client to reschedule dental hygiene appointment when oropharyngeal HPV infection has been appropriately treated.
+- If patient/client has oral and/or reproductive/systemic manifestations suggestive of an STI, refer to primary care provider for follow-up, including diagnosis (e.g., visual inspection, biopsy, etc., for HPV infection) and management.

 Is the initiation of invasive dental hygiene procedures contra-indicated?**